kiosk-exchange/kiosk/docs/headers/how-it-works.md

 # How It Works

-In this section, you'll learn how the Kiosk protocol connects buyers and sellers to execute a transaction.
+In this section, you'll learn the inner workings of the Kiosk protocol and see how it connects buyers and sellers to execute a transaction.

 * [Decentralized Identification Number (DIN)](../intro/din.md)
 * [Buy](../intro/buy.md)